adampower48/ca4022/README.md

-setup_scripts folder contains files to start/stop hadoop/hive/etc.
-mapreduce folder has examples of using them.

 # Setup Scripts
 **Run all of these scripts from the folder you want to install to.**
 **Restart your terminal after installing each program.**